stellar/stellar-core/docs/overview.md

 # Stellar-core Overview

-Stellar is a decentralized, federated peer-to-peer network that allows people to send payments in any currencies anywhere in the world instantaneously, and with minimal fee.
+Stellar is a decentralized, federated peer-to-peer network that allows people to send payments in any currency anywhere in the world instantaneously, and with minimal fee.

-`Stellar-core` is the core component of this network. `Stellar-core` is a C++ implementation of the Stellar Consensus Protocol configured to construct a chain of ledgers that are guaranteed to be in-consensus across all the federated nodes at all time.
+`Stellar-core` is the core component of this network. `Stellar-core` is a C++ implementation of the Stellar Consensus Protocol configured to construct a chain of ledgers that are guaranteed to be in-consensus across all the federated nodes at all times.

-The more detail on the Stellar Consensus Protocol and how it establishes this guarantee see `src/scp/README.md`.
-For more details on the financial transactions supported by the network, see `src/transactions/README.md`.
+For more detail on the Stellar Consensus Protocol and how it establishes this guarantee see `src/scp/README.md`.

 ##Key Concepts